On The War Memorial Trail…..We Follow The Route Taken Into Germany By Canadian Troops In 1945

 Brenda Baughman with her sister and brother.
 Left to right: Brenda Baughman, Lynda Wink, Gordon Cooper.
 (Photo courtesy of Brenda Baughman)

 Thank you to Brenda Baughman for sending photos and sharing information on her cousin, Jack Maracle.
 Our North Bay adventure concludes in the next posting.
 If you know of any soldiers from the North Bay area that are buried in The Netherlands please let Pieter know.
-You can email him at memorialtrail@gmail.com, comment on the blog, or send a tweet to @researchmemori1
+You can email him at memorialtrail@gmail.com, or comment on the blog.

 © Daria Valkenburg